 After you have configured your server settings and set up external service accounts, it’s time to configure your WordPress settings.

 WordPress – Configuring Your Web Site For Traffic

 The first step in configuring your site for traffic is to make sure that its global settings have been correctly set up.

 Let’s go over some of the important areas.

-The WordPress administration area contains a Settings menu that allows you to set up your site’s main settings …
+By default, your WordPress administration area includes a Settings section that allows you to modify your site’s main settings …

-Sections like Site Title and Tagline can affect your site’s SEO, search indexing, etc …
+Content entered into fields like Site Title and Tagline can influence your site’s SEO, search listings, etc …

-The Writing Settings section contains one of the most important and often overlooked built-in traffic notification systems available to WordPress users …
+The Writing Settings area contains an important and often overlooked automated traffic notification system …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have intentionally chosen to prevent search engines from indexing your site, then your site will automatically notify the services entered into the Update Services section
+Unless you or your webmaster have purposely configured your settings to prevent search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services box

 You can notify dozens of update services automatically with WordPress …